Rubberazer/wall_e_t/README.md

 # Acknowledgments & Dependencies
 This software package is built upon the shoulders of the [libgcript library](https://www.gnupg.org/software/libgcrypt/index.html), all honour and glory to those developers.
-In order to compile, you will need to install libgcrypt first e.g. on a Debian based system this shoould be as simple as:
+In order to compile, you will need to install libgcrypt first e.g. on a Debian based system this should be as simple as:

     sudo apt install libgcrypt20-dev